kahlil/esnow/README.md

 npm install esnow --save-dev
 ```

-Use it in your package.json `scripts` field.
+Add an `esnow` call it to your package.json `scripts` field.
 Specify your entryfile with the `-e` option and the output folder with the `-o` option.

 ```js
 "scripts": {